-There are some items that we cannot realistically re-use such as mattresses, some children's items and white goods as well as the logistical costs of helping families to create a safe and comfortable home such as transport and storage space.
-We do not rent any premises and we do not own any assets so your money will go directly to where it is needed most.
+There are some items that we cannot realistically re-use such as mattresses, some children's items and white goods as well as the logistical costs of helping families to create a safe and comfortable home.
+We are also fund raising so that we can secure a warehouse or premises and use of a van, so that we can support more women and children as demand for our support grows.

 £10 could buy a child's bed linen set

 £30 could buy a set of cooking pans for a family in need

 £60 would hire a removal van to install the furniture

 £100 would buy a double mattress

 Share this update to help us raise more

 Furnishing Futures started crowdfunding

 Nov 8, 2022